lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 RSP accounts are not transferable and delegates must not share their password with others.
 DP0 delegates are being given access to a *shared-risk developmental version* of the RSP and the accompanying documentation.
 **Everyone is responsible for their own safe usage of the RSP** and must be familiar with this list of :doc:`/data-access-analysis-tools/rsp-warnings`.

-**Petition approved?
-You are now a DP0 delegate!**
-Once your petition is approved and you can log in to `data.lsst.cloud <https://data.lsst.cloud>`_, you are a DP0 delegate.
-Welcome!
-Please continue with the checklist steps.

 **Deactivating or canceling accounts:**
 Please contact Melissa Graham at mlg3k@uw.edu or